Nexmo/nexmo-developer/_documentation/conversation/code-snippets/event/list-events.md

 # List Events

-In this code snippet you will see how to list Events.
+In this code snippet you learn how to list Events.

 ## Example